deanvn/docker-yo-boilerplate/README.md

-## Boilerplate
+## Docker Yeoman Boilerplate

+### Usage

-Inspect your environment
+Inspect your containers environment
-docker run -it -p 9000:9000 -p 35729:35729 -d -v $(pwd)/app:/src/app deanvn/docker-web-app
+`docker run -it -p 9000:9000 -p 35729:35729 -d -v $(pwd)/app:/src/app <username>/yo-web-app`

-Gulp Serve
+#### Development

+Develop on an existing yeoman project or by customizing this boilerplate

-docker run -it -p 9000:9000 -p 35729:35729 -d -v $(pwd)/app:/src/app deanvn/docker-web-app gulp serve
+`docker run -it -p 9000:9000 -p 35729:35729 -d -v $(pwd)/app:/src/app --name yo-web-app <username>/yo-web-app gulp serve`

+Added an new template file to your code?
+Run gulp assemble in the container:
+`docker exec -it yo-web-app gulp assemble`

+#### Build

+Build a Distribution
-docker run -it -p 9000:9000 -p 35729:35729 -d -v $(pwd)/app:/src/app --name <your-app-name> deanvn/docker-web-app gulp serve
+`docker run -it --rm -v $(pwd)/app:/src/app -v $(pwd)/dist:/src/dist <username>/yo-web-app gulp build`

+#### Troubleshooting
-Need to run an additional command in the running container like gulp assemble: docker exec -it docker-web-app gulp assemble
+Troubleshooting or need to run another command in the shell of the running container `docker exec -it yo-web-app /bin/bash`

-Or run a bash shell in the running container docker exec -it docker-web-app /bin/bash